anthonykasza/hdc_experiments/README.md

   - HDC frontend to generate vectors for NN
 - what happens when a HDC model is trained on "levels" but then tested with samples that are outside of the HDV's range's max/min?
 - HDC is prommising for nano-scale tech and FPGAs
-- fix sized ternary vectors remind me of nPrint
+- fix sized ternary vectors remind me of
+  - nPrint
+    - concatenate all maximum length PDUs together to make a long sparse block vector
+  - Ramanujan's sum, namaste sir
+    - infinite sum of natural numbers equals -1/12
+    - one of the steps to solve the formula is to calculate 1/2 as the sum of the infinite series: 1 - 1 + 1 - 1 + 1 - ...
 - multiple time-based signals can be quantized, then the signal at each timestep can be bundled together
   - combining multiple signals into a single vector
 - "In general, DL’s [Deep Learning] strength is in learning a mapping from one space to another, given that these spaces are densely populated with examples.
 HDC, however, shines when there is a specific, known structure that one wishes to encode."